Skip to Content

 #10 More Impressive Acceleration

-Diesel engines produce a lot more torque.
-Not only does this enhance towing and fuel economy, it also helps to deliver acceleration that’s much more impressive than engines that are gasoline-powered.
+Not only does this enhance towing and fuel economy, but it also helps to deliver acceleration that’s much more impressive than engines that are gasoline-powered.

-#11 Diesel Engines Have Fewer Components
+#11 Diesel Engine Components

 This means there are fewer parts that could potentially malfunction when work or play puts lots of stress on them.